pmunts/muntsos/README.txt

    MuntsOS, log in from the console or via SSH (user "root", password "default") and run sysconfig to perform more system configuration.

-   Note: BeagleBone boards require the [17]boot flag to be set on the FAT32 boot partition on the SD card or on-board eMMC.
+   Note: Some platforms require the [17]boot flag to be set on the FAT32 boot partition on the SD card or on-board eMMC.
 The ROM boot loader in the CPU will ignore any partitions that are not marked as bootable.
    MuntsOS Application Notes [18]3 and [19]15 contain more detailed instructions about how to install a MuntsOS Thin Server.